LucasJMO/E6Plus/SkillChanges.md

 # Alternate Rules for Skills

+## Class Skills:

+A 1st level character may select three additional skills to make class skills.

 ## Athletics:

 The skills Climb, Jump, and Swim are combined into the skill Acrobatics.
 Bonuses which would be applied to Climb/Jump/Swim checks are instead applied to Athletics checks made to climb/jump/swim.